udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 ## Computer Screens

 Back in the day, using a computer monitor was dangerous business.
-It meant sitting without flinching while an electron gun fired charged particles at at your face at near the speed of light, only to have them slam into a thin layer of glass covered in poison.
+It meant sitting without flinching while an electron gun fired charged particles at your face at near the speed of light, only to have them slam into a thin layer of glass covered in poison.
 Depending on where and how many electrons were shot at you, they would produce explosions of different colors and brightnesses, which your eyes would see as an adorable paperclip or whatever.
 This system is called a cathode ray tube, and it was the bane of LAN parties everywhere.

 Since the screen is a big rectangle and the electron gun could only paint one dot of color at a time, the gun had to traverse the whole screen many times a second.
 While I'm sure you can think of all sorts of cool space filling curves that would get the job done, the chosen solution was to divide the screen into horizontal scan lines, much like the text in a book, and scan each line from top to bottom.
 This was called "raster scanning", from the latin "rastrum", or rake.
 It's like raking a zen garden, but instead of using a rake with many tines, you just have a stick, so you need to make each groove individually.